April 19th, 2007 by xformed

 Tracked back @: Yankee Sailor

 This entry was posted on Thursday, April 19th, 2007 at 8:28 am and is filed under History, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.